About the Admin Reports

 The Usage Details table displays the same information as the charts in your License Usage Report, but in a different format.
 You can also export the data from this section.
 The Usage Details table is located at the bottom of the License Usage Report page.

 - Use the Report on dropdown to choose what is being reported.
-You can choose to report on Responses, SMS Credits, or New Users.
+You can choose to report on Responses, SMS credits, or Users.

 - Use the Group by dropdown menu to break out the data.
 You can group by Division, User, any tags you’ve created, or choose not to group your data.